shahenazmonia/graphQL-with-typescript-and-react/README.md

 https://blog.logrocket.com/build-a-graphql-react-app-with-typescript/

-##### For projects you want to build Authentication for React apps using AWS Amplify and Cognito
+##### For projects that you want to build Authentication for React apps using AWS Amplify and Cognito
 https://blog.logrocket.com/authentication-react-apps-aws-amplify-cognito/